 Maintenance Overview

-Maintaining a living wall involves:
+Maintaining a living wall requires consistent care and monitoring.

 • Regular inspection of irrigation systems

-• Pruning and plant replacement
+• Pruning and replacing plants

 • Monitoring nutrient balance